Post-purchase web SDKs

 • You want a hosted impact experience

-• You prefer ekko to process the compensation/ contribution payment separately from the main payment
+• You prefer ekko to process the contribution payment separately from the main payment

 • You need fast time to value with low engineering effort